2CatStudios/UnityMusicPlayer/Developer/UnityMusicPlayer/Assets/StreamingAssets/ReadMe.txt

 For help, please refer to the FAQ & Tutorial included in this download.

-If you have any questions or concerns, please email me at gibsonbethke@gmail.com
+If you have any questions or concerns, please email us at gibsonbethke@gmail.com